-Why is one of the proposals for Oldhill Community School to merge with Harrington Hill Primary School?
+Why is Oldhill Community School proposed to merge with Harrington Hill Primary School?

 Merging the two schools can bring several benefits.
 It would allow Oldhill Community School’s larger financial deficit to be removed by the Council.
 An enlarged Harrington Hill Primary School would have access to more funding with more children attending the school.
 This could provide more teachers, learning materials, and support extra activities such as school trips, breakfast and afterschool clubs.
 A two form entry school would be financially stronger with more focus on educating children and less on both these schools currently struggling to meet costs.
 There would continue to be a school in the local area so that children continue learning in a familiar environment, even if some changes are made.